RiotGear/rg/CONTRIBUTING.md

 # Contributing

-Create Pull Requests on any of the individual component repos, not on this one.
+Create Pull Requests on any of the <a href="https://github.com/RiotGear">individual component repos</a>, not on this one.
 Each PR must pass all tests and our code review process.

 ## Suggestions